-When it comes to our hair routines, the past year has proved difficult.
-It’s safe to say that the majority of us have spent 2020 with our hair scraped back off our faces, chucked up into a bun or wrapped up in a scarf.
+When it comes to our hair routines, the last year has proved difficult.
+It’s safe to say that the majority of us spent 2020 with our hair scraped back off our faces, chucked up into a bun or wrapped up in a scarf.
 With salon appointments few and far between, we’ve been left battling grown-out roots, fading colour and general damage and chucking it up has proved quite effective at putting the problem off.
-It might please you to know that next year promises bigger and better things.
+It might please you to know that this year promises bigger and better things.

 The truth is, while it might seem as though our hair has been put through the wringer, for most of us, the situation isn’t as bad as we think.
 In fact, several hairstylists I have spoken to this year have been surprised to find out that a lot of their clients’ hair is healthier than ever before.
 Why?
 Because we’ve been giving our strands a serious break.
 Less heat styling, colour treatments and bleach application, as well as many of us turning to nourishing at-home masks and serums mean that our hair is in a much stronger state than it was this time last year.